Crazy Taxi (video game): Development and marketing

 The arcade edition of the game was developed by Hitmaker as a variation from then-current arcade titles.
 The Crazy Taxi cabinet ran on Sega Naomi hardware.
 It was originally released in arcades as a sit-down machine.
 An upright version was later released.
-Over the next few years, the game would be ported to the Dreamcast, GameCube, PlayStation 2, and Windows; the latter port was published by Empire Interactive and developed by their internal studio Strangelite.
-Crazy Taxi was later ported to PlayStation Network and Xbox Live Arcade.
+Over the next few years, the game was ported to the Dreamcast, GameCube, PlayStation 2, and Windows; the latter port was published by Empire Interactive and developed by their internal studio Strangelite.
+Crazy Taxi was ported to PlayStation 3 and Xbox 360.
 These ports originally were to force a 4:3 aspect ratio, with widescreen monitors showing blue bars on either side of the screen, resulting in featuring full widescreen support for these ports.
 The game is a port of the Dreamcast version, including both the original arcade and the Dreamcast-exclusive level.
-The PlayStation Network port was released on November 16, 2010, while the Xbox Live Arcade version was released the following week.
-The game was also announced for the Zeebo console, though no port was ever released.
+The PlayStation 3 port was released on November 16, 2010, while the Xbox 360 version was released the following week.

 Crazy Taxi was brought to the App Store on iOS devices in October 2012.
 The game includes the arcade map and the map that was introduced for consoles.
-It also includes all Crazy Box challenges.
+It includes all Crazy Box challenges.
 As in the console versions, if all challenges are completed, a pedicab is unlocked to play the main game with.
 The taxi can be controlled though either the touch screen or by tilting the device making use of its accelerometer.
 Critics were impressed with this port because the maps remained unchanged and the controls were intuitive.

 Sega applied for and was awarded U.S. Patent 6,200,138 – "Game display method, moving direction indicating method, game apparatus and drive simulating apparatus" – in 2001.
 The mechanics in the "138 patent" describe an arcade cabinet similar to Sega's previous arcade game Harley-Davidson & L.A.
 Riders (1997) but also describe the arrow navigation system and pedestrian avoidance aspects that were used in Crazy Taxi.